 The NZDUSD opens at 0.6832 (mid-rate) this morning.

-Gold prices are down little changed at $1,281 an ounce.
-WTI Crude Oil prices have pushed up 1.2%, currently trading at $56.71 a barrel.
+Gold prices surged to a seven-month high on Friday and are still holding above $1,300 an ounce.
+WTI Crude Oil prices have fallen sharply overnight, currently down 4.0% trading at $51.88 a barrel.

 Current indicative rates: